sorenlouv/fb-sleep-stats/README.md

 **Other issues**

 If you encounter a bug or have a problem, please go to [Issues](https://github.com/sqren/fb-sleep-stats/issues?utf8=%E2%9C%93&q=is%3Aissue+) and use the search functionality, in case someone else already asked the question.
 If you can't find anything helpful you are very welcome to create a [new issue](https://github.com/sqren/fb-sleep-stats/issues/new)

+# Disclaimer
+Facebook reached out to me and informed me, that it is against their terms to access their website by automated means.
+Additionally I am not allowed to urge anyone to do so.
+Therefore: I urge you to use this project for educational purpose only, and not use it to access Facebook.